Skip to main content

 1. prepare a written gift agreement;

-2. have the gift agreement reviewed by the office of General Counsel and Risk Management; and
+2. have the gift agreement reviewed by the offices of General Counsel and Risk Management; and

 3. present the agreement to the benefactor.